vorburger/CrashTestDummy/README.md

        option to change this behavior.
 You can then get a meaningful backtrace from your debugger if you break on the gdk_x_error() function.)

-(at least on some) Ubuntu Linux 14.04 (64-bit).

-The error doesn't consistently happen at every start-up, but "often enough" - could be some sort of timing issue?
+The error doesn't consistently happen at every start-up, but "often enough" (3/4), so is likely some sort of timing issue; step-by-step debugging through UIManager.setLookAndFeel(); also does not (easily) cause it to happen.

+on Ubuntu Linux 14.04 (64-bit) - at least on mine (unclear if it depends on GTK version?).

-Its reproducible using on OpenJDK 1.8.0_11 & openjdk version "1.8.0-jdk8-b132" as well as Oracle Java 1.8.0_20-b26.
-Based on Googling around, it likely already happened on earlier Java versions as well.
+Its reproducible using on OpenJDK 1.8.0_11 & openjdk version "1.8.0-jdk8-b132" as well as Oracle Java 1.8.0_20-b26, but (for me) not on older versions.

-The problem can be worked around by launching with -Dswing.systemlaf=javax.swing.plaf.nimbus.NimbusLookAndFeel or -Dswing.systemlaf=javax.swing.plaf.metal.MetalLookAndFeel
+While I have seen similar reports (based on Googling around) on older Java versions, many of those appear to be related to Eclipse and Mozilla XUL (often SeaMonkey), both of which are not in the picture in this case.
+This makes me believe that this is a new regression in Java 8 (as it works, for me, using either OpenJDK 1.7.0_65 or Oracle Java 1.7.0_67 it's non-reproducible).

 Originally https://github.com/TechnicPack/TechnicLauncher/issues/464;
 similar issues found on bug trackers of other classic Swing/AWT apps.

-Probably (?) unrelated to many similar bug reports on Eclipse (no SWT here) and not related to Mozilla XUL which frequently appears in connection to above when researching this.

 If just purely for my learning I'd like to understand, how does one go about debugging something like this?
 I haven't found much info on the web.
 How you you launch "java" "with the --sync command line option" ?
 Or would I need to add something (what?) somewhere in JDK source?
 While I'm much more familiar with Java (non-UI, actually..) than with C & native interface, I have managed to build my own JDK, see http://blog2.vorburger.ch/2014/06/build-your-own-jdk-at-home.html, so if it's a simple extra parameter to X11 initialization somewhere, I could possibly manage...
 Maybe I'll try to blog a tutorial and depending on complexity could try to contribute a fix to OpenJDK. -- If you've actually read up to here - maybe you can help?